What is a P-F Curve? Definition and Use Cases in Maintenance Management

 The P-F Interval: Your Window of Opportunity

-The Goal: The main aim of contemporary management of maintenance is to identify failure as early as possible (shifting towards the left on the curve to Point P) to make the P-F Interval as large as possible.
+A short interval means scrambling for parts and emergency work.
+A long interval provides time to plan, schedule, and perform maintenance when production is not in progress.
+The main aim of contemporary maintenance management is to identify failure as early as possible to make the P-F Interval as large as possible.

 Real-World Use Cases: How to Apply the P-F Curve